raindrift/maskmailer/README.md

       return encodeURIComponent(result.toString('base64'));
     }

+It should go without saying, but this is server-side JavaScript code.
+Sending the keys to the client defeats the purpose of encrypting addresses.

 ## Real-world testing

 To check that your sender data is properly encrypted and encoded, visit `/decrypt` where you can find a simple webform to test it.

 To send a test email with your encrypted address, visit `/compose`

+These endpoints are authenticated with the username `admin`, password set in an env variable.

 To encrypt an address, from the project root run: